Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 Several Republicans blasted Biden’s decision, using rhetoric such as “authoritarian” and “lawless” to describe his plan to address the public health crisis.

-But their heated rhetoric also raised questions about their views on the broader issue of vaccine requirements beyond the coronavirus or only Biden’s federal proposal regarding the coronavirus.
-Several public institutions — such as public schools, the military and private employers — require vaccines to combat a wide range of diseases, such as the measles and polio.
+But their heated rhetoric also raised questions about their views on the broader issue of vaccine requirements beyond the coronavirus.
+Several public institutions — such as public schools, the military and private employers — require vaccinations to combat a wide range of diseases, such as the measles and polio.

 Many of Biden’s most outspoken critics declined to discuss what vaccine policies they believe are appropriate.

-In a statement shared on Twitter, Rep. Elise Stefanik (N.Y.), the House Republican Conference chair, called Biden’s vaccine mandate “unconstitutional, unlawful, and an authoritarian power grab.”
+In a statement shared on Twitter, Rep. Elise Stefanik of New York, the House Republican Conference chair, called Biden’s vaccine mandate “unconstitutional, unlawful, and an authoritarian power grab.”
 When asked to elaborate on Stefanik’s views on the administration’s decision, her spokeswoman forwarded the same statement and declined to provide any additional details on Stefanik’s views on other vaccine requirements.

-Gov. Henry McMaster (R-S.C.) said he was prepared to fight Biden’s Occupational Safety and Health Administration proposal to “the gates of hell to protect the liberty and livelihood of every South Carolinian.”
+South Carolina Gov. Henry McMaster (R) said he was prepared to fight Biden’s Occupational Safety and Health Administration proposal to “the gates of hell to protect the liberty and livelihood of every South Carolinian.”
 His office didn’t respond to a request for more information about his views on whether there are instances when vaccine requirements should be put in place.
 The governor has encouraged residents to get vaccinated against the coronavirus but said that decision is up to them.

 South Carolina, while providing exemptions, requires students to get several vaccines but not for the coronavirus, according to the state’s Department of Health and Environmental Control.